Behdadhp/revit_plugin/README.md

 The Icon is taken from [ichon8](https://icons8.com/).

 # Revit API Autocomplete in PyCharm
 It can be set up using [ironpython-stubs](https://github.com/gtalarico/ironpython-stubs).
-In order to that, Just need to download the project and go to release folder anc copy the [stub.min](https://github.com/gtalarico/ironpython-stubs/tree/master/release/stubs.min) and paste it to the folder of virtual environment.
+In order to that, Just need to download the project and go to release folder and copy the [stub.min](https://github.com/gtalarico/ironpython-stubs/tree/master/release/stubs.min) and paste it to the folder of virtual environment.
 Finally you need to add this foolder to the interpreter path in PyCharm.

 # Attention